By Chet Yarbrough

 Those newspapers that focus on substantive truth, website improvement, and delimited editorial bias will serve themselves as well as the public.
 Internet integration of print with internet reporting will sustain national newspapers’ future.

-Media longevity is a matter of change; i.e. newspapers did not disappear with the advent of radio and radio did not disappear with the advent of television; they adapted, they changed.
+Media longevity is a matter of change, i.e., newspapers did not disappear with the advent of radio and radio did not disappear with the advent of television; they adapted, they changed.
+Murdoch has taken a creditability dive with the Fox network news settlement, but the WSJ remains among the best source of business news in the world.

 Newspaper readers who stand and wait will also be served.
 Murdoch over paid for the “Wall Street Journal”; maybe for the wrong reasons, but with the right results.
 Ellison implies the “…Journal” is serving its customers better now than before Murdoch’s takeover.
 The “New York Times” return to profitability suggests the same.
 The jury remains out on “USA Today”, Chicago Tribune, Los Angeles Times”, “Washington Post”, “Philadelphia Enquirer” and other nationally recognized papers.
 Change is universal, survival is ephemeral.